Sommer Leigh has written a pretty thorough description of the retro futurist genres that (mostly) end in the suffix "punk".

 Problem solved: that version of the document was accepted.

-Filed under Can't Stop Thinking
+and was filed under Can't Stop Thinking

 Over the years the Universe has now and then slapped me upside the head with a reminder that the world is a strange and wonderful place.
 Because, you know, it is.
 And it’s easy for us to forget that, isn’t it?
 So although I’ve never made a point of thanking the Universe for those little revelations, well, here I go: thanks, Universe!